mordaha/django-docker-seed/README.md

 *Not ready yet!*

 1. Use docker-compose instead of dc.sh, Luke! :)
-2. Point your main balancer to 8080 port of container
+2. Point your main balancer to 8080 port

 License
 -----------